If you feel like you might attempt suicide, or may/have seriously harmed yourself, you need urgent medical help.

-- Breathing Space (Scotland) is a free, confidential phone and web based service for people in Scotland experiencing low mood, depression or anxiety 0800 83 85 87
+We are a free, confidential, phone and webchat service for anyone in Scotland over the age of 16 experiencing low mood, depression or anxiety.0800 83 85 87

 A confidential listening and support service for people living in Wales who are concerned about their mental health.0800 132 737